openstack-archive/python-gnocchiclient/doc/source/shell.rst

 The command line tool will attempt to reauthenticate using your provided credentials for every request.
-You can override this behavior by manually supplying an auth token using :option:`--os-gnocchi-url` and :option:`--os-auth-token`.
+You can override this behavior by manually supplying an auth token using :option:`--gnocchi-endpoint` and :option:`--os-auth-token`.
 You can alternatively set these environment variables::

     export GNOCCHI_ENDPOINT=http://gnocchi.example.org:8041